Town | Post Office Dates | Additional Information |

 The town of Ingalls’ name was changed to Bayne on April 10, 1888. |

 Cedron | 1871-1911 | Located in Cedron Township on the headwaters of Spillman Creek and about 20 miles northwest of Lincoln.
-Lucas, on the Union Pacific Railroad was the nearest railroad station. |
+Lucas, on the Union Pacific Railroad, was the nearest railroad station. |

-Colbert | 1889-1904 | Was a small hamlet on East Elkhorn Creek; it was about six miles southeast of Lincoln. |
+Colbert | 1889-1904 | It was a small hamlet on East Elkhorn Creek; it was about six miles southeast of Lincoln. |

 Colorado | 1871-1886 | In Colorado Township, the firm of D. Hardesty had a flouring custom mill in operation, with two runs of stones, for which the Saline River furnished the power.
-In the early 1880s, the mill had already spent $5,000 in making this a good property, and contemplated further expenses and improvements.
+In the early 1880s, the mill had already spent $5,000 in making this a good property and contemplated further expenses and improvements.
 The post office moved to Beverly. |

 Denmark | 1872-1904 1917-1954 |